 - Find inspiration for planning your next visit

 A day at the beach

 Bring on the sea, sand and SPF-30 – in a manner of speaking.
-Safety measures prevent gatherings on beaches, but you can tune in to the sound of crashing waves and calming views digitally.
+Lay your towel on the beach and tune in digitally to the sound of the waves and the calming view.
 Webcams have been set up at beaches throughout the country to recreate the sun-soaked and windswept atmosphere.
 From Scheveningen (watch here) to the Wadden Islands, and everywhere in between, find a sunny spot to curl up and enjoy the ambiance of these surprisingly meditative livestreams.

 Nature and gardens